||Could open : 2025||Status : Very Unlikely|

 The upgrades to the parallel route to bring it up to an appropriate standard are marked in yellow on the map below (try switching to the satellite view to see them better.)

 Update Feb 2017: In the light of Brexit, there is now a possibility that a customs check may be imposed on this border crossing.
-Even if this doesn't happen, with this border becoming an EU external border it is doubtful whether motorway classification could be envisaged now, so I am assuming the proposal on this page is dead in the water now.
+Even if this doesn't happen, with this border becoming an EU external border it is doubtful whether motorway classification could be envisaged, so I am assuming the proposal on this page is dead in the water.

 |Origin||North of Dundalk|